 - These mutations result in his- or trp- organisms that cannot grow unless histidine or tryptophan is supplied.

 - But culturing His- Salmonella is in a media containing certain chemicals, causes mutation in histidine encoding gene, such that they regain the ability to synthesize histidine (His+).
-This is to say that when a mutagenic event occurs, base substitutions or frameshifts within the gene may cause a reversion to amino acid prototrophy.
+This is to say that when a mutagenic event occurs, base substitutions or frameshifts within the gene can cause a reversion to amino acid prototrophy.
 This is the reverse mutation.

 - These reverted bacteria will then grow in histidine- or tryptophan-deficient media, respectively.